 Vermont in for another big Lyme disease season

-Researchers are saying this year is shaping up to be another big Lyme disease season in Vermont.
-Lyme disease has been on the rise since Vermont started tracking it in 1990.
+This year is shaping up to be another big Lyme disease season in Vermont.
+For the past decade, tick-borne Lyme disease has been on the rise in New England.

 Comments